humanitycodes/www/coursework/lessons/slides/rails-authentication-intro.md

 When you need to get a full-featured authentication system up and running quickly, `devise` is a fantastic option.
 It has great documentation and continues to be refined based on the latest security best practices.

-The problem is, when you've never built an authentication system before, a gem like that can be a little overwhelming when you want something _a little_ different.
+The problem is, when you've never built an authentication system before, a gem like that can be a little overwhelming when you want to make a few changes from the default.
 And we do.
-We want to turn our blogging platform into an exclusively club, where only people we authorize can have an account and post content.
+We want to turn our blogging platform into an exclusively club, where only people with accounts can post content, but _we_ set up those accounts.

 Building this from scratch will help us learn much more about how authentication works - and is actually less complicated than you might think.